-In this ranking, we examine the best value colleges for online agriculture degrees in 2016.
+In this ranking, we examine the best value colleges for online agriculture degrees.

 At first glance, an online agriculture degree might seem like an odd choice.
 How can you learn to farm and tend to crops over the internet?
 Well, you probably can’t.
 But then again, people who plan to make their livelihoods as farmers probably don’t need to go to college to learn their trade.
 But even if you’ve grown up around agriculture and plan to take over a family business, that doesn’t mean you’re ready to handle all the professional challenges of the 21st century.
 Online colleges are now helping rural students learn modern practices by offering distance education programs that combine traditional farming topics with training in business, technology, and even education.
 You can expand your career options, improve your craft, and learn how to communicate effectively with other industry professionals – without ever leaving home!
 The eight schools we have listed below include both undergraduate and graduate programs, with degree options for beginners and experienced farmers alike.

 Online Bachelor of Science Degree in Agriculture: Agribusiness or Farm & Ranch

 At the University of Tennessee Martin, online agriculture degree students can choose between two tracks: Agribusiness and Farm and Ranch.
 The former option is designed to meet the need for business-savvy farmers who can communicate with industry professionals and government agencies.
 The curriculum emphasizes economics and “technical agriculture,” preparing students for careers in foreign trade, agricultural communications, and sales.
 The latter option takes a more interdisciplinary approach, combining topics in natural resource management, food production, and technical agriculture.
 Graduates enjoy a wide range of career options in government, industry, international transportation, and of course farming.